sahilshah1/chromosome-sequence-problem/README.md

 ```

 There are 2 expensive operations here:
 - the time to find each sequence, which is `O(n^2)`.
-There maybe a more advanced solution to decrease this.
+There maybe a more advanced solution
+to improve the asymptotic performance, but for now, I just used threads to divide up the work.
 - the time it takes to compare each string for overlaps.
 the naive way to do this is `O(m^2)`, but there are faster algorithms
 such as `O(m + n)`.